d0tTino/GeneCoder/docs/plugins.md

 ## Signed Plugin Packages

-For higher assurance you may sign plugin distributions with an RSA or ECDSA private key and publish the detached signature alongside the package.
-The catalog or registry entry should include the base64 encoded signature under the ``signature`` field.
+All plugin distributions **must** be signed with an RSA or ECDSA private key and the detached signature published alongside the package.
+The catalog or registry entry must include the base64 encoded signature under the ``signature`` field.
 Set the ``GENECODER_PLUGIN_PUBLIC_KEY`` environment variable to the path of the corresponding PEM encoded public key.
-During installation GeneCoder verifies the signature before falling back to the regular checksum check.
-A failed signature verification aborts the install and logs a warning.
+GeneCoder refuses to install a plugin if the signature is missing or fails verification.
+The signature is checked before falling back to the regular checksum verification.

 Signed packages help detect tampering, but they do not make untrusted code safe.
 Always audit plugins and obtain public keys from verified sources.